 Interest rate risk is the risk that the value of fixed income securities will decline because of changing interest rates.
 The prices of fixed income securities with a longer time to maturity, measured by effective duration, tend to be more sensitive to changes in interest rates and, therefore, more volatile than those with shorter durations.
 Effective duration is the approximate change in price of a security resulting from a 100 basis point (1 percentage point) change in the level of interest rates.
 It is not a measure of time.

 The Board does not have a specific policy relative to interest rate risk.
 As such, there are no restrictions on weighted average maturity for each investment pool as they are managed relative to the investment objectives and liquidity demands of the investors.

-The information presented does not take into account the relative weighting of the portfolio components to the total investment pool.
-The effective durations in years for fixed or variable income securities, for the System Pools at September 30, 2019 and 2018 are as follows:
+The effective durations in years for fixed or variable income securities, for the System Pools at September 30, 2020 and 2019 are as follows: